nyh3/tp/docs/UserGuide.md

 > For example, monday classes will have a day input of `1` and wednesday classes
 > will have a day input of `3`.
 >
+> `classCode` refers to the module/course identification code.
+All class Codes will
+> be automatically capitalised when saving ( Inputting "CS2113" will be the same as "cs2113" )
+>
 > `time` refers to 24-hours in 2 digit integer format.
 For example, 1pm will
 > be inputted as `13` and 9am will be inputted as `09`.
 Note that there will be no classes that cut across midnight.
 Hence `24` is not an accepted value.